Small Indian civet: Behaviour and ecology

 Small Indian civets are nocturnal, mostly terrestrial and insectivorous.
 They inhabit holes in the ground, under rocks or in thick bush.

 Occasionally, pairs are formed (for mating and hunting).
 In areas not disturbed by humans, they have been reported to sometimes also hunt by day.
 Small Indian civets are primarily terrestrial, though they also climb well.
 Individuals sleep in burrows or hollow logs.
 They can dig their own burrows, but also occupy abandoned burrows of other species.
 In suburban habitats they use gutters or other hollow, dark spaces as makeshift burrows.

 Diet

 The small Indian civets feed on rats, mice, birds, snakes, fruit, roots and carrion.
 Some individuals were observed while carrying off poultry.

 Reproduction

 The female has usually four or five young at a birth.
 Captive small Indian civets in Kerala were observed to mate in March to May and October to December.
 Mean gestation lasts 65 to 69 days.
 Kittens weigh between 90 and 110 g at birth and open their eyes after five days.
 They reach 1000 g at the age of ten weeks.

 The life span in captivity is eight to nine years.

-Threats

-People of Traspur village in Assam hunt it for meat and purify its skin into medicine.